Islamist group al Shabaab attacks Kenya base used by Kenyan, U.S. forces

 Al Shabaab, an al Qaeda-linked Islamist insurgent group fighting to overthrow the weak, U.N.-backed Somali government, also put out a statement promising further updates.

-“An elite group of soldiers from Harakat Al-Shabaab Al Mujahideen’s ‘Martyrdom Brigade’ launched a daring dawn raid on a U.S. naval base known as ‘Camp Simba’ in Lamu County, Kenya.
+“An elite group of soldiers from Harakat Al-Shabaab Al Mujahideen’s ‘Martyrdom Brigade’ launched a daring dawn raid on a U.S. naval base known as ‘Camp Simba’ in Lamu County, Kenya,” the statement said.

-“...the base is home to hundreds of U.S.military personnel and Kenyan soldiers and serves as one of the many launch pads for the American crusade against Islam in the region,” the al Shabaab statement said.
+“The base is home to hundreds of U.S.military personnel and Kenyan soldiers and serves as one of the many launch pads for the American crusade against Islam in the region,” the statement added.

+The attack comes nearly a year after al Shabaab launched a deadly suicide attack on the upscale 14 Riverside complex in the Kenyan capital Nairobi, killing 21 people.

+Al Shabaab frequently launches attacks in Kenya, including planting roadside bombs in the north and attacks on passenger vehicles.
+This week, they killed three passengers when they attacked a bus in Lamu county, police said.

+Kenya sent troops into Somalia in 2011 after a spate of cross-border attacks and kidnappings.
+They were later absorbed into an African Union peacekeeping force, now 21,000-strong, that supports the Western-backed Somali government.

-Reporting by Joseph Akwiri and Feisal Omar; Writing by Elias Biryabarema; Editing by Kim Coghill
+Reporting by Joseph Akwiri and Feisal Omar; Writing by Katharine Houreld and Elias Biryabarema; Editing by Kim Coghill